What is Maritime Decarbonization?

 - Separately, Pacific Northwest National Laboratory (PNNL) is working with regional and state partners such as the Port of Seattle, Port of Tacoma, Port of Port Angeles, Seattle City Light, and others to determine how to integrate cutting-edge sustainable energy technologies into existing operations and whether ports will need updated infrastructure to support new electrical loads.
 These collaborations will be especially relevant as Washington State ferries, the second largest fleet in the world and the single largest state government user of diesel fuel, works toward a fully hybridized fleet by 2040.

 Ports are beginning to diversify their energy sources and become electricity producers rather than just consumers of a single energy source, and there are several PNNL projects that could help speed this transition.

 - Offshore wind turbines could support maritime electrification in addition to allowing ports to produce their own hydrogen through water electrolysis, potentially using seawater.

 - Wave energy also holds promise to help separate oxygen and hydrogen through technologies such as wave energy converters so hydrogen can be used as an energy source.
-Researchers at PNNL’s Marine and Coastal Research Laboratory are exploring these areas and more to learn how to harness renewable fuel from the ocean.
+Researchers at PNNL-Sequim are exploring these areas and more to learn how to harness renewable fuel from the ocean.

 - Funding from DOE’s Office of Electricity is allowing PNNL researchers to advance the development and deployment of microgrids, relatively small electrical networks that include power generation and storage assets that provide continued access to power even when the electrical grid is down.
 They can bolster port energy resilience and security, assuring that the port’s critical infrastructure can operate during emergencies.
 It also helps with managing increased electrical loads due to vessel charging or cold ironing vessels, which is the process of connecting shoreside electrical power to a ship when its engines are turned off.